theochem/chemtools/doc/sci_doc_global_quadratic.rst

 These derivatives can be evaluated for any number of electrons as implemented in :class:`chemtools.tool.globaltool.QuadraticGlobalTool.energy_derivative`.
-In this model, the first, second and higher order derivatives of energy evaluated at :math:`N_0`, the so-called chemical potential and chemical hardness and hyper-hardness, equal:
+In this model, the first, second and higher order derivatives of the energy evaluated at :math:`N_0`, the so-called chemical potential and chemical hardness and hyper-hardness, equal:

  .. math::